Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Abstract

 \section{Abstract}

 The integration of photonic components into surface ion traps provides a scalable approach for trapped-ion quantum computing, sensing, and metrology, enabling compact systems with enhanced stability and precision.
 However, the introduction of optical apertures in the trap electrodes can distort the trapping electric field.
 This can lead to excess micromotion (EMM) and ion displacement which degrade the performance of quantum logic operations and optical clocks.
-In this work, we systematically investigate the electric field distortion in a surface ion trap with integrated waveguides and grating couplers using Finite Element Method (FEM) simulations.
+In this work, we systematically investigate the electric field distortion in a surface ion trap with integrated waveguides and grating couplers that require apertures in the surface electrode using Finite Element Method (FEM) simulations.
 We analyze methods to reduce these distortions by exploiting symmetries and transparent conductive oxide materials.